Deltares/hydromt_wflow/docs/user_guide/2_sbm_model/1_methods_components.rst

     * - :py:meth:`~WflowSbmModel.setup_agroforestry`
       - Add agroforestry areas and update landuse and related parameters.
       - :py:meth:`~WflowSbmModel.setup_lulcmaps` or equivalent

+..
+Uncomment when ponding is supported by wflow.jl and the setup methods are added back again
     * - :py:meth:`~WflowSbmModel.setup_ponding_from_map`
       - Set ponding water levels based on a raster or vector pond location map.
       - :py:meth:`~WflowSbmModel.setup_basemaps`